Joarnixon/Joarnixon/README.md

 Future plans:
 - Internship (prioretized)
 - Study the Torch framework (currently)
-- Upload all the pet projects I made locally / planning to make as I have too much ideas
+- Upload all the pet projects I made locally or on kaggle, colab / planning to make as I have too much not realised ideas
-- Try to apply for laboratory of neuroscience as data scientist cause I keen on neuroscience and psychology!
+- Try to apply for laboratory of neuroscience as enthusiast data scientist cause I keen on neuroscience and psychology!
 - Make my own revolutionary(just a dream) AI architecture or research in this field!

 # Stay tuned for updates...